FyraLabs-Graveyard/pungi/doc/phases.rst

 This phase is supposed to run some sanity checks on the finished compose.

 The first test is to run ``repoclosure`` on each repository.
-However, even if it fails, the compose will still be considered a success.
+By default errors are only reported in the log, the compose will still be considered a success.
 The actual error has to be looked up in the compose logs directory.
+Configuration allows customizing this.

 The other test is to check all images listed the metadata and verify that they look sane.
 For ISO files headers are checked to verify the format is correct,